systemetric/robocon-website/docs/kit-list-of-parts.md

 position: 3
 ---
 ## Returning the Kit
 The kit should be returned, if possible, at the competition, but in no case longer than 14 days.
-If you wish to keep the kit beyond that, then this must be arranged with us, before the competition date, via an email to robotics@hrsfc.ac.uk.
+If you wish to keep the kit beyond that, then this must be arranged with us, before the competition date, via an email to [robotics@hrsfc.ac.uk](robotics@hrsfc.ac.uk).
 2 flat cubes will also be provided that do not need to be returned

+## Packing and returning the kit
+Shipping can sometimes be quite rough for the kit and so we require the following standards to be adheared to if the kit is to be shipped:
+*  The brain box should **not** be attached to the minibot
+*  The kit it should be returned inside of the Really Useful Box (RUB) provided
+*  All space inside the RUB should be filled with a packing material (carboard etc) such that the kit can not move around inside the RUB.
+*  If the RUB is being shipped then it should be wrapped in a protective layer of Carboard.
+*  Most couriers have rules and regulations regarding shippment of Lithium batteries, you must check with any courier before hand about lithium batteries.
+In most cases it is required for the batteries to be in a device meaning that the **lose batteries provided in the RoboCon kit can not be shipped**.
+You may find it easier to return the kit to Hills Road in person.
+Shippment is at your own risk.
+* Hills Road Robotics will **not** fund the shipment of kit back to us.

 ## Items to be returned:
 ### Containers: